RickBr0wn/use-local-storage/BLOGPOST.md

 	  const setValueInLocalStorage = () => {}
 	  // ...
 The rest of useLocalState function

 The biggest take away I learned from this process, is that useState can take a `function` as an argument, so we can computationally provide a default value.
-I have used `try/catch` blocks in this custom hook, to handle any errors, and in case of the error throw warning, so the hook does not just stop and return the initial value.
+I have used `try/catch` blocks in this custom hook, to handle any errors, and in case of the error throw a warning, so the hook does not just stop, and return the initial value.

 	const [storedValue, setStoredValue] = React.useState(() => {
 	  try {